keith robinson: Genius. :) come be my personal mechanic -_-

 ill4u2nv: U just saved my life.
 Thanks I was wondering how to take it apart

-Alex EL GATO: Bro does it work on a Gxr 1000
+Alex EL TIBURON: Bro does it work on a Gxr 1000

 Andrew Kitchener: Brilliant video and quite funny in places.
 It good that people spend time